castai/terraform-provider-castai/examples/castware-operator/README.md

-# CAST AI Castware Operator
+# Cast AI Operator

-Deploy the CAST AI Castware Operator to manage CAST AI components declaratively using Terraform.
+Deploy the Cast AI Operator to manage Cast AI components declaratively using Terraform.

 ## Overview

-The [Castware Operator](https://docs.cast.ai/docs/castai-operator) manages the lifecycle of CAST AI components in your Kubernetes cluster.
-This example shows how to deploy the operator and configure components using Terraform.
+The [Cast AI Operator](https://docs.cast.ai/docs/castai-operator) manages the lifecycle of Cast AI components in your Kubernetes cluster.
+This example shows how to deploy the Operator and configure components using Terraform.

 ## Prerequisites
-- CAST AI account and [API Access key](https://docs.cast.ai/docs/authentication#obtaining-api-access-key)
+- Cast AI account and [API Access key](https://docs.cast.ai/docs/authentication#obtaining-api-access-key)
 - Terraform >= 1.0

-## Operator Modes
+## Operator Migrations Modes

-The operator supports three primary modes but we will refer to only 2 of them as the `read` mode is not managing components only discover them:
+The Operator supports three primary migrations modes but we will refer to only 2 of them as the `read` mode is not managing components only discover them:

 #### Write Mode (Default)
 Manual version control - you specify component versions explicitly.